 Prior to April 1, the Board of Education accepts, by formal resolution, the tax rates as determined by the County Budget Commission and receives the Commission's Certificate of Estimated Resources, which states the projected revenue of each fund.
 Prior to June 30, the District must revise its budget so that total contemplated expenditures from any fund during the ensuing year will not exceed the amount stated in the Certificate of Estimated Resources.
 The revised budget then serves as the basis for the appropriation measure.
 On or about July 1, the certificate is amended to include any unencumbered cash balances from the preceding year.
 The certificate may be further amended during the year if projected increases or decreases in revenue are identified by the District Treasurer.
 The amounts reported as the original budgeted amounts in the budgetary statements reflect the amounts in the amended certificate when the original appropriations were adopted.
 Prior to year-end, the District requested and received an amended certificate of estimated resources that reflects actual revenue for the fiscal year.
-The amounts reported in the budgetary statements reflect the amounts in the final amended certificate issued during fiscal year 2008.
+The amounts reported in the budgetary statements reflect the amounts in the sum adopted and received an amended certificate of estimated resources that reflects actual revenue for the fiscal year.
+The amounts reported in the budgetary statements reflect the amounts for the fiscal year.